 Kids, Community and Cops Program

 “The LAPD wants to help promote literacy by building safe places for young people to read.
-We are also building a sense of community allowing young people to see LAPD officers are real people.
-Little Free Library has had a positive influence on our community’s quality of life and has provided places for neighbors to meet and get to know each other.”
+We are also building a sense of community allowing young people to see that police officers are real people.”LAPD's Senior Lead Officer, Heidi Stoecklein